Hervar77/infinity-doc/mkdocs/api/infinity.os.md

 Values:

 - windows: `0`
-  >stands for the Microsoft Windows operating systems platform
+  >Stands for the Microsoft Windows operating systems platform.

 - macOS: `1`
-  >stands for the Apple macOS operating systems platform
+  >Stands for the Apple macOS operating systems platform.

 - iOS: `2`
-  >stands for the Apple iOS operating systems platform
+  >Stands for the Apple iOS operating systems platform.

 - android: `3`
-  >stands for the Google Android operating systems platform
+  >Stands for the Google Android operating systems platform.

 - winRt: `4`
-  >stands for the Microsoft Windows Runtime operating systems platform
+  >Stands for the Microsoft Windows Runtime operating systems platform.

 - linux: `5`
-  >stands for the Linux operating systems platform
+  >Stands for the Linux operating systems platform.

 Example: